alyssadongqiliu/fluorescence-brightness-tracker/paper.md

 # Availability and Documentation

-`FluoTrack` is released under the MIT license and is available on GitHub at https://github.com/[your-username]/fluorescence-brightness-tracker with archived versions on Zenodo (DOI: 10.5281/zenodo.XXXXX).
+`FluoTrack` is released under the MIT license and is available on GitHub at https://github.com/alyssadongqiliu/fluorescence-brightness-tracker with archived versions on Zenodo (archive_doi: 10.5281/zenodo.17656657).
 The package can be installed via pip:

 ```bash
 pip install fluotrack